Chevella: Education

 The primary and secondary school education is imparted by the government schools such as Mandal Parishad, Mandal Parishad upper primary and Zilla Parishad High Schools and private high schools.

 Important festivals

-Bathukamma and Lashkar Bonalu are states official festivals besides these Dussehra, Diwali, Holi, Sri Ramanavami, Shivaratri, Ugadi, Ganesh Chaturthi, Bakrid, Ramzan are the major festivals celebrated in Chevella Mandal.
+Bathukamma and Lashkar Bonalu are state official festivals besides Dussehra, Diwali, Holi, Sri Ramanavami, Shivaratri, Ugadi, Ganesh Chaturthi, Bakrid, Ramzan, which are the major festivals celebrated in Chevella Mandal.

 Crops

 The place is suitable for harvesting carrots (10-15 truckloads of carrots are transported to Hyderabad every day).
 Since Chevella is close to the city, farmers grow vegetables and flowers.
 In the recent years, the town has been hub to a lot of houses where flowers are grown.
-In addition, farmers grow other crops including tomato, flowers and vegetables, as well as rice, jower, cotton, and corn.
+In addition, farmers grow other crops including tomatoes and vegetables, as well as rice, sorghum (jower), cotton, and corn.